juraj-hrivnak/Pakku/docs/topics/pakku-cfg-prj.md

 `-u`, `--update-strategy`
 : Change the update strategy of a project

-`-vr`, `--version-resolution`
-: Change the version resolution strategy of a project

 `-r`, `--redistributable`
 : Change whether the project can be redistributed